mozilla-releng/relengdocs/procedures/TCW_Process.rst

     - Assistance needed (specifically).
 E.g. "zeus expert" or "buildapi expert"

-* A calendar of next two TCWs will be maintained, including tracker bugs.
+* There is no official calendar of potential TCW dates (in part because there is no official calendar of release dates).
+A TCW date is calculated as follows:

     - The master schedule is driven off the `official release`_ schedule.
-Usually, TCW is the 3rd Saturday after Firefox release, but may be the 4th with pre-arrangement.
+Usually, TCW is the 3rd Saturday after Firefox release, but may be the 4th with pre-arrangement with Release Management.
-    - The chosen date is configured in Service Now, and is visible on the `approved changes`_ calendar.

-* No later than 2 Fridays preceding the TCW (8 days), the composite time line will be established and documented in a spreadsheet This ensures accurate information can be provided at various engineering meetings the week prior to the TCW.
+* No later than 2 Fridays preceding the TCW (8 days), the composite time line will be established and documented in a spreadsheet.

     .. note:: Tracking Bug